receptron/graphai/README.md

 ### Nested Graph

 In order to make it easy to reuse some code, GraphAI supports nesting.
-It requires a special agent function, which creates an instance (or instances) of GraphAI within the agent function and execute it.
+It requires a special agent function, which creates an instance (or instances) of GraphAI object within the agent function and execute it.
 The system supports two types of nesting agent functions (nestAgent and mapAgent), but developers can create their own using the standard agent extension mechanism.

 A typical nesting graph looks like this: